tux2603/watch/README.md

 ## Design

-Some trickery was needed to drive twelve LEDs and read two pushbuttons with the limitedf number of GPIO pins available.
+Some trickery was needed to drive twelve LEDs and read two push buttons with the limited number of GPIO pins available.
 The LEDs are arranged in a [charlieplexing matrix](https://en.wikipedia.org/wiki/Charlieplexing), allowing all twelve LEDs to be controlled with just four tri-state GPIO pins.
-The pushbuttons are then read using a small resistor ladder with a single GPIO pin.
+The push buttons are then read using a small resistor ladder with a single GPIO pin.
 Pressing the `VIEW` button will pull the voltage on the pin to `GND`, and pressing the `SET` button will pull the voltage on the pin to `0.5 * Vdd`.
 If no button is pressed, the voltage on the pin is pulled to `Vdd`.
 This way, only five GPIO pins are used and `PA0` is left to function solely as the UPDI pin, allowing for easy programming of the ATtiny402.

 ![PCB Render](imgs/pcb.png)